 Formerly two separate cities until 1873 when they were merged, the distinctiveness between Buda and Pest is still noticeable to this day.
 Read more to uncover the most popular areas amongst expats and assess which district is best suited to you.

-Away from the hustle and bustle of the city centre, Buda is a quieter, more residential area home to many locals.
+Away from the hustle and bustle of the city centre, Buda is a quieter, more residential area that is home to many locals.
 With large suburban houses, many of which come with gardens, and host to a variety of international schools, Buda is ideal for expats with families.

 Properties in Buda tend to be more expensive than many of the districts in Pest, however, the higher rental and property prices are counterbalanced by the beautiful architecture and the extra space and gardens.